pattonsgirl/Fall2020-CEG2170/Labs/Lab03/README.md

 If a moderately active person cuts their calorie intake by 500 calories a day, they can typically lose about
 4 pounds a month.
 Write a program that lets the user enter their starting weight, then creates and displays
 a table showing what their expected weight will be at the end of each month for the next 6 months if they
-stay on this diet and provide an encouraging statement at the end.
+stay on this diet and provide an encouraging statement at the end with the total weight that will be lost.

+Do not just hard code the total loss, store the total lost and print it in the statement.

 ### Sample execution:
 ```